giampierobono/vrbo-test/README.md

 Reccomended configurations (format / linter rules) are used, but they can be easily customized to fit companies requirements.

-This repo is commitizen friendly and commit messages are created following commitizen recommendations.
+This repo is commitizen friendly and commit messages are created following its recommendations.

 ## Tests